eshwes01/travel/README.md

 ### Edit Booking

 User allow to edit the booking that they made whether or not confirm by one of the advisors.
+Edit/Delete Buttons: For each booking, there are two action buttons:
+Edit (green button): Allows the user to modify the booking.
+Delete (red button): Provides an option to delete the booking.

 ![Edit Booking ](static/images/edit_booking.png)